ab5tract/new_media/thesis/final_sprint/introduction.md

-### Print is (meta)static, code is (meta)process ###
+### Print is static, code is process ###

 The flat/deep distinction proposed by Hayles is, by its formualation, material.
-Problematizing this material focus is the interwoven nature of print and code.
+Problematizing this material focus is the interwoven history of text and code: the lens of typesetting allows us to focus on a unique intersection of the two.
 As the historiographic case will demonstrate, typesetting is a _non-reducible_ process (NP-Complete).
 This non-reducibility of typesetting reflects the non-reducibility of computational processing of language, as well as the non-reducibility of language, as signifier, into that which is actually signified.
 This "turtles all the way down" scenario has intriguing implications from a process perspective as we investigate the methods that have been developed in order to work around this non-reducibility.

+When Hayles states that "materiality thus cannot be specified in advance; rather it occupies a borderland--or better, performs as connective tissue," she is provisionally correct (Hayles 2004: 72).
+However, this metaphor-ization of process is exemplary of new media practices: reference the complex with an abstract metaphor, obscuring complex and important dynamics with a metaphor.
+The metaphor works, to be sure.
+One could even consider it an ideal formulation.
+At issue is the fact that this borderland is not discussed in a technically correct manner.

-## Remote Controls ##
+# Remote Controls #

-Is it possible to take the remote control and use it to create a metaphor for all human-computer interaction?
+I think it may be reasonable to take the remote control and use it to create a metaphor for all human-computer interaction.

 Every digital process has, at its origin, a human.
 The rate of computation has increased the impact of human-digital processes in that the results deliver their results faster.
 The results will either match the intentions of the originating human process, or they will not.
 In the second case we can find the first evidence of the effects of digital process on human process: _the code behind the digital process will be re-arranged in an attempt to deliver an output that satisfies the intention of the human processes._ Whether this modulation of the executed code is through sliders/input boxes/etc within a GUI interface or through direct reworking of the source code itself, the effect is the same: the code executed has been re-configured according to the goal of human process.
 The result(s) of the digital process, experienced through a screen, can match, exceed, or fail this goal.
 In turn, human process is effected and the next move is made according to new goals or revised digital processes.

 Video games, for example, can easily be represented by this model.
 Human process is obviously shaped by digital at the outset: there are a finite number of actions that a game offers within its context.
 In addition, these actions are often presented as pre-set mappings of action to controller button.

-## Recognizing the Ontogenesis in Generativity ##

-In his text _The Position of the Problem of Ontogenesis_, Simondon writes,

-  By transduction we mean an operation--physical, biological, mental, social--by which an activity propagates itself from one element to the next, within a given domain, and founds this propagation on a structuration of the domain that is realized from place to place: each area of the constituted structure serves as the principle and the model for the next area, as a primer for its constitution, to the extent that the modification expands progresively at the same time as the structuring operation.
-(Simondon 2009: 11)

-The idea of transduction is tied to Simondon's solution for the problematic of _individuation_, a long-standing issue in discussions of ontogenesis.

-Note the distinct lack of 'computational' in Simondon's list of operations.
-Written prior to the advent of Manovich's formulation of the age of cultural computing, this absence might simply be read as a matter of temporal context.
-Nevertheless, Simondon's solution to the ontogenesis problematic provides a framework for describing digital processes of a generative nature.

-## Attributes of Process ##
+# Attributes of Process #

 [It needs to be asserted that I am willingly engaging in my own appropriation of the term 'process' outside of any traditions other than my own.
 As the process oriented perspective arose under the looming shadow of the draft deadline, I admit to a lack of historical perspective on the use of this word in either new media or other contexts.
 Withstanding that, however, I sense a real applicability of this term in the discourse of new media.
 I'm looking forward to working on the final draft and using some of that time to construct historical perspective for this shift to process.
 One important angle is Ned Rossiter's work on "Processual Media Theory" in his book _Organized Networks_ (Rossiter 2007: 166-192), which this draft does make use of but which I would like to interweave more deeply.
 As it stands, this introduction was left relatively alone for the sake of fleshing out the middle part of this thesis.
 This was at the suggestion of the second reader.]